 A chemical burn is not limited to workplace accidents.
-It can happen anywhere – even at your home.
-This is because we are always exposed to various substances like household bleaches, cleaners, and batteries that may cause chemical burns.
-And learning about them is the best way to avoid such accidents.
+It can happen anywhere – even within the confines of your home.
+This is because we are always exposed to various substances, like household bleaches, cleaners, batteries, and so on, that may cause chemical burns.
+And learning about them is the best way to avoid such incidents and accidents.
 This article discusses the common causes of chemical burns, symptoms, first aid, treatment, and prevention tips.
 Read on.

 In This Article